A magical Christmas holiday in Tallinn

 A timeless tradition

 Tallinn's main attraction is the world-famous Christmas market held on the Town Hall Square.
-In 2019, the Tallinn Christmas Market was named the Best Christmas Market in Europe and is still considered one of Europe's best Christmas markets to visit in 2022.
-Wind your way through wooden market stalls radiating out from an enormous tree at the center of the square.
-Shop for handicrafts; woolen mittens and sweaters and wooden ornaments make memorable gifts.
+In 2019, the Tallinn Christmas Market was named the Best Christmas Market in Europe and is still considered one of Europe's best Christmas markets to visit in 2023.
+Wind your way through wooden market stalls radiating from an enormous tree at the center of the square.
+Shop for handicrafts; woolen mittens, sweaters and wooden ornaments make memorable gifts.
 Warm up with a cup of glögi (with or without alcohol).
 Nibble on a gingerbread cookie, or fill a plate with sausage, potatoes, and sauerkraut.
 Children can see Santa, who also doubles as a multilingual MC for the weekend performances that take place on the stage.
-This year, the market is open from 25 November 2022 until 8 January 2023.

 Where to stay

 Hotel Telegraaf began its life as a post office and telephone centre in 1878 but has since been renovated into a modern 5-star establishment.
-Guests at My City Hotel can enjoy a large collection of Italian art that decorates the walls as well as fresh baked breakfasts and an in-house spa, all without leaving the Old Town.
+Guests at My City Hotel can enjoy an extensive collection of Italian art that decorates the walls, as well as fresh baked breakfasts and an in-house spa, all without leaving the Old Town.
+The recently opened Nunne Boutique Hotel is also a good option for those who like history with a touch of luxury.
+Located near the medieval city walls, this hotel has an optimal location near Balti Jaam market and Toompark, the green area right outside Old Town.

 Wherever you decide to stay, you'll be able to reach the Old Town relatively quickly and easily, whether you're on foot or traveling on Tallinn's efficient tram, bus, or trolley lines.